 Pheochromocytomas and paragangliomas are rare.
-In the United States, about 2 to 8 people per every 1 million people are diagnosed with these tumors each year.
-Around 100 to 200 of these cases are malignant.
+It is estimated that about 2 to 8 people per every 1 million people are diagnosed with these tumors each year.
+Around 15% of these cases are malignant.
 Paragangliomas are far less common than pheochromocytomas.

 Pheochromocytomas affect men and women equally.
 The tumor can be diagnosed at any age, but it is most common between the ages of 30 and 50.
 Approximately 10% of these tumors are diagnosed in children.
 Age at diagnosis depends on whether the tumor is related to an inherited syndrome.
 People younger than 50 are more likely to have a hereditary pheochromocytoma (see Risk Factors).

 The 5-year survival rate tells you what percent of people live at least 5 years after a tumor is found.
 Percent means how many out of 100.
 However, the survival rate depends on many factors, including the location of the tumor and its stage.

 Localized pheochromocytomas have a 5-year survival rate of 95%.
 The 5-year survival rate for a pheochromocytoma that has spread or recurred is estimated to be between 34% and 60%.